-Houzz sells fun furniture and home decor with affordable designs manufactured in Fort Worth, just 30 miles away.
+HOUSSon Bishop sells fun furniture and home decor with affordable designs manufactured in Fort Worth, just 30 miles away.
 The same factory also makes furniture for well-known brands like Restoration Hardware.
 The branding here is all about affordable and stylish one-of-a-kind items.
 If you like it, you should buy it because once it’s gone you won’t see it there again.
-If I were in the market for new furniture, you’d definitely find me shopping Houzz.
+If I were in the market for new furniture, you’d definitely find me shopping with them.

 6. Marcel Market